Heshen: Ascendance

-Fall
+Downfall and suicide

 After the Qianlong Emperor abdicated in February 1796, the range and damage of Heshen's corruption was now clear.
 However, Qianlong continued to rule China behind the scenes under the grand title of Taishang Huang (Retired Emperor).
 It was not until Qianlong's death on 7 February 1799 that his successor, the Jiaqing Emperor, was able to prosecute Heshen.
 Just five days later, Heshen was arrested along with Minister Du Daozhao.
 Declared guilty by an imperial edict, he was condemned to slow slicing.
-The Jiaqing Emperor spared Heshen this dishonorable death out of respect for his half-sister Gurun Princess Hexiao, and instead ordered him to commit suicide by hanging.
+Out of respect for his sister, Gurun Princess Hexiao, the Jiaqing Emperor spared Heshen this dishonorable death, instead ordering him to commit suicide by hanging.
 He carried out the sentence with a rope of golden silk in his home on 22 February.

 In the 24 years that Heshen enjoyed the Emperor's attention and favor he amassed a fortune.
 In the Jiaqing Emperor's confiscation of Heshen's property, his estate included: